dandfmd/ProductionCloud_LocalFilesClient/README.md

 ### Tips for beta testing
  - Don't select a folder that has another syncing software such as GoogleDrive or DropBox.
  - Try not to interrupt the connection while file transferring.
-Once a file is saved allow for sufficient time for it to upload.
+Once a file is saved allow for sufficient time for it to upload before you close the client.
  - Don't sync all your files.
-Try too sync edit and remove as needed.
+ - Try too sync, edit and remove as needed.
  - Try to avoid for multiple users syncing the same file at the same time.

 ## Install